golery/goapi/README.md

 # DEV
 Access: http://localhost:8200
+In Virtual Machine, Add portforwarding so that Windows hostmachine can access with http://localhost:8200

 ## Run with typescript ts-node, using dev db
 npm run dev
 ## Compile and run with js